Atemu/Polardroid/README.md

 ## Performing the backup

-Once you are inside the installed nix environment, you can perform the backup using `borgCmd`.
+Once you are inside the installed nix environment, you can perform the backup using `polardroid-borg`.
 It will back up to the Borg repository that you have configured.

 Before doing so, it can be worthwhile to check which data will be backed up.
-This is facilitated by the `ncduCmd` command.
+This is facilitated by the `polardroid-ncdu` command.
 It receives the same set of excludes that are applied to Borg; allowing you to preview what would be backed up.
 Note that the exclude rule implementations are slightly different between these tools; ncdu rules will match any path with the same suffix for instance.

 ## Restoring and testing the backup